1999AZZAR/wikipedia-mcp-server/tools.md

 ---

-**🚀 The Enhanced Wikipedia MCP Server provides enterprise-grade Wikipedia access with performance, reliability, and monitoring built for production workloads.**
+**The Wikipedia MCP Server provides enterprise-grade Wikipedia access with performance, reliability, and monitoring built for production workloads.**